aryanbhosale/cobblestone_anomaly-detection/README.md

 The **Sliding Window K-Nearest Neighbors (SWKNN)** algorithm is used for real-time anomaly detection in continuous data streams.
 It maintains a sliding window of the most recent data points and, for each new point, calculates the average distance to its **K nearest neighbors**.
 If the average distance exceeds a predefined **threshold**, the point is flagged as an anomaly.

+This approach is particularly effective in scenarios where real-time processing and dynamic adaptation to changing data patterns are crucial.
+For a deeper understanding of the theory and applications behind this method, refer to [this article from ScienceDirect](https://www.sciencedirect.com/science/article/pii/S0957417423014963).

 **Key Characteristics:**

 1. **Sliding Window:** Only the most recent points are considered, making the algorithm adaptable to changes in the data (concept drift).